mandiant/capa/capa/ghidra/README.md

 ### Ghidra's Script Manager

 To invoke capa from the `Ghidra Script Manager`, open your Ghidra Project's Code Browser and open the `Script Manager` window by navigating to `Window -> Script Manager`.
 Select `capa_ghidra.py` and run the script. capa will then prompt you to choose a `rules` directory and specify the output verbosity level.
-> **Note:** In order for the Script Manager to recognize `capa_ghidra.py` you must either copy it to your Ghidra user scripts directory or update the Script Manager search path to include directory that contains it.
+> **Note:** In order for the Script Manager to recognize `capa_ghidra.py` you must either copy it to your Ghidra user scripts directory or update the Script Manager search path to include the directory that contains it.

 <div align="center">